 We do this, first, by gathering as varied a collection of story ideas and relevant information as possible from across the campus.
 Next, we put ourselves in the mind of the reader, remembering that no one is required to read what we produce.
 Busy readers will quickly move along if our content fails to grab their attention and maintain their interest.

-In putting the reader first, we look for stories with broad impact and/or relevance; that appeal to our audience of prospective students, current students, faculty, staff, alumni, parents and others who are interested in Amherst; that enrich our editorial mix; that substantively deepen readers’ understanding of the College or the world; and that highlight one or more of the following strategic priorities:
+In putting the reader first, we look for stories with broad impact and/or relevance; that appeal to our audience of prospective students, current students, faculty, staff, alumni, parents and others who are interested in Amherst; that enrich our editorial mix; that substantively deepen readers’ understanding of the College or the world; and that highlight one or more of the College's strategic priorities.

-We cover stories, however—not topics.
+We cover stories, not topics.
 Stories have a recognizable beginning, middle and end; they pull the reader along; they often produce an emotional response; and they include narrative tension and resolution.
-Here is an example of a topic: Amherst students who conduct research with professors.
-Here is an example of a story: Six students traveled to Costa Rica in January with Professor Smith to study bats, ants and butterflies.
-This work—which came with several challenges—may someday help biologists better understand these complex creatures and their habitats.

 The Editorial Director makes the final decision on which stories we cover and how we cover them.